-2.1 | Sampling, isolation, and cultivation
+2.1 | Sampling, isolation and cultivation

-The strains used in this study were obtained during an extensive investigation of the genus Synura in Europe, Newfoundland, and Korea (2007-2017).
-The material was sampled using a plankton net with 20- μ m mesh.
-Abiotic factors including water pH, temperature and specific conductivity were measured using a combined pH/conductometer (WTW 340i; WTW GmbH, Weilheim, Germany).
-Collected samples were kept in a polystyrene box equipped by a cooling gel pad for a few hours until they were processed at the research base.
-To establish unialgal cultures, the individual colonies were isolated from the natural samples by micropipetting, and transferred into separate wells of a 96-well polypropylene plate filled with the MES-buffered DY IV liquid medium (pH \approx 6; Andersen, Berges, Harirson, & Watanabe, 2005).
-All cultures were then grown in the 50 ml Erlenmeyer flasks at 15°C, under the permanent illumination of 7-40 μ mol m-2 s -1 (various light sources, including fluorescent and LED lamps).
-From a total of 2,450 isolated cultures, 71 strains morphologically well corresponded with the description of Synura sphagnicola.
+The strains used in this study were obtained during an extensive investigation of the genus Synura in Europe, Newfoundland and Korea (2007-2017).
+The material was sampled using a plankton net with 20-μm mesh.
+Abiotic factors including water pH, temperature and specific conductivity were measured using a combined pH/conductometer (WTW 340i; WTW GmbH).
+Collected samples were kept in a polystyrene box equipped with a cooling gel pad for a few hours until they were processed at the research base.
+To establish uni-algal cultures, the individual colonies were isolated from the natural samples by micropipetting, and transferred into separate wells of a 96-well polypropylene plate filled with MES-buffered DY IV liquid medium (pH ≈ 6; Andersen, Berges, Harirson, & Watanabe, 2005).
+All cultures were then grown in 50-ml Erlenmeyer flasks at 15°C, under the permanent illumination of 7-40 $\mu mol~m^{-2}~s^{-1}$ (various light sources, including fluorescent and LED lamps).
+From a total of 2,450 isolated cultures, 71 strains corresponded morphologically well with the description of Synura sphagnicola.
 These strains were further analysed in this study (Supporting Information Table S1).